Rosa Parks African American Theme House

 Rosa Parks African American Theme House at Stevenson College

-Rosa Parks African American Theme Housing (R.PAATH) is a student-initiated living-learning space for students whose interests span historical, present-day, and future experiences of predominantly African, Black, and Caribbean (ABC) peoples.
+Rosa Parks African American Theme Housing (R.PAATH) is a student-initiated living-learning space for all students whose interests span historical, present-day, and future experiences of predominantly African, Black, and Caribbean (ABC) peoples.

-• R.PAATH is designed to intentionally create space for students to feel connected, safer, and supported in a community centered on the experiences of African, Black, and Caribbean peoples.
+• R.PAATH is designed to intentionally create space for all students to feel connected, safer, and supported in a community centered on the experiences of African, Black, and Caribbean peoples.
 This is a primary focal point for the staff supporting R.PAATH.

 • Educational seminars, programs, dialogues, and speaker series are structured to encourage solidarity and unity among students from all cultural backgrounds.